ModelEarth/io/charts/chord/README.md

 [Chart Starters](/community/start/charts/) | [Our IO Charts](../)
 # Chord Chart

-TO DO: See to-do's on our [D Matrix chart page](/useeio.js/charts/d3/chord-diagram/).

-We've started [D Matrix Chord Chart](/useeio.js/charts/d3/chord-diagram/) that pulls from state [inflow-outflow data](https://github.com/ModelEarth/OpenFootprint/tree/main/impacts/2020).
+TO DO: See to-do's on our [D Matrix Chord Chart page](/OpenFootprint/charts/d3/chord-diagram/) that pulls from state [inflow-outflow data](https://github.com/ModelEarth/OpenFootprint/tree/main/impacts/2020).

 More examples of using javascript to pull input-output data on our [USEEIO.js Footprint page](https://model.earth/useeio.js/footprint/).